D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 Surface data is not limited to sputtering yields, but also includes reflection, surface recombination, implantation, etc, with dependencies not only on incident particle but also on surface state and composition/history.

+-Cmt-:	Pwi/psi processes should be commented and maybe provide a draft example of json file from the pwiDB We need to have the link to the PSI data in particular in a view of SDtrimSP used in EIRENE for treating H2/D2/T2 release from the wall, but also just to have it uniform.

 ## BEST PRACTICES with working on A&M data